Bulat-Ziganshin/Compression-Research/mtf/readme.md

 ### How to implement MTF on GPU?

-Overall, we can explore 3 levels of parallelism, employing the single warp to:
+Overall, we can explore 3 versions of parallelism, employing the single warp to:
 * process multiple buffers
 * process multiple input symbols from the single buffer
 * compare multiple mtf queue positions to the same symbol